Ring-tailed lemur © Heinonlein

 Madagascar Travel Guide

 An exciting and unusual tourist destination, Madagascar is frequently described as the eighth continent due to its unique flora, fauna and landscapes.
-The island, which is the fourth largest in the world, was separated from the African continent about 165 million years ago, so that its bizarre animals and extraordinary plant life evolved independently for centuries, explaining why it is blessed with thousands of endemic species found nowhere else on Earth.
+The island, which is the fourth largest in the world, is where bizarre animals and extraordinary plant life evolved independently for centuries.
+This explains why it is blessed with thousands of endemic species found nowhere else on Earth.
 The chance to see animals like aye-ayes, flying foxes, fossas, tenrecs and many different kinds of lemurs and chameleons makes Madagascar a dream destination for nature lovers and the most famous tourist attractions in the country are the incredible natural parks and reserves.

 Madagascar is a challenging destination, lacking in basic infrastructure and plagued by poverty and crime, but it richly rewards adventurous visitors.
 For those who want to experience the beautiful beaches of the country, without the challenges of travel in undeveloped regions, the resort island of Nosy Be, off the northwest coast, is a romantic and safe island paradise offering plenty of activities in the ocean and the rainforest.